Kütahya: Classical Age

 In 334 BC, Alexander the Great, who defeated the Persians near the Biga River, established dominance in the region.
-With the death of Alexander in 323 BC, Kütahya and its region passed to one of his commanders, Antigonos.
-In 133 BC, Cotyaion/Kotyaion (Κοτύαιον) came under Roman rule and was called Cotyaeum.
+With the death of Alexander in 323 BC, the region passed to Antigonos I. In 133 BC, Cotyaion/Kotyaion (Greek: Κοτύαιον) came under Roman rule and was called Cotyaeum.
+Cotyaeum became part of the Roman province of Phrygia Salutaris, but in about 820 became the capital of the new province of Phrygia Salutaris III.